madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Battery

-Battery lasts normally for around 2.5 hours, but if I reduce the screen brightness and only browse and read, I can get up to 3.5 hours - more than enough for my usage and I am usually always near a power source.
+Battery lasts normally for around 2.5 hours if I reduce the screen brightness and only browse and read.

 ###TLP